Using the Python API

 Install a new package

-pip install dvc # dvc is an arbitrary package in this example.
+python -m pip install ipykernel dvc # dvc is an arbitrary package in this example.

 Enable the environment for usage in a notebook’s kernel